An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 Bronchoalveolar lavage (BAL) may be done at the same time as bronchoscopy.
 This involves injecting high amounts of saline through the bronchoscope into the lung and then immediately sucking the fluid out.
 The fluid is then analyzed in the laboratory.
-Studies find BAL to be an effective method for detecting specific infection-causing organisms.
+BAL is an effective method for detecting specific infection-causing organisms.

 The procedure is usually very safe, but complications can occur.
 They include: